Traveling WITHOUT money? How I paid for my trips.

 see the image below and follow the link.

-In the Discord Off-Topic section of our amazing OHM Community and the general section of concave (discord) I am posting regularly about those situations, where I share money with others and highlighting the emotional part of those encounters.
+In the general section of concave (discord) I am posting regularly about those situations, where I share money with others and highlighting the emotional part of those encounters.
 My regens (not degens, regens) telling me, that I inspire others with those stories and I am sure if you ever try this - inviting strangers for a lunch for example - you will understand, why I love this sensation and why I continue to do this on my travels.

 How did you live the first 5 years of your bike trip?